 If you were born between January 8, 1977 and October 8, 1991 AND both parents were Croatian citizens at the time of your birth, then you qualify to register your citizenship before January 1, 2023 (the deadline was prolonged in November 2021).

 If you do not fall into any of the above categories or you parents did not gain citizenship until after you were born, then you must apply for citizenship.
 To find out how you can apply for citizenship, click here.

-Your application to register your citizenship must include the following:
+The application to register your citizenship must include the following:

 - Completed application – Download it here

-- A copy of your passport (notarized)
+- Copy of your passport (notarized)